Visbha06/CS180---Team-Project/README.md

 #### ServerInterface-
 The ServerInterface class contains an outline for the methods in the server class consisting of the start, LoadUserData, and loadMessages methods and also a static final variables representing the port number
 #### ClientInterface-
+The client interface contains an outline for the methods and functionality in the client class.
 #### ServerTestInterface-
 The ServerTestInterface contains an outline for the methods designed to test the functionality of the ServerInterface
 #### ClientTestInterface-